Donating convalescent plasma

 Convalescent plasma is collected using a process called plasmapheresis.

-This process uses a machine to separate your blood into it's different components: red cells, platelets and plasma.
-The plasma can then be collected into a donation bag, whilst the other components are safely returned to your body.
+This process uses a machine to separate your blood into its different components: red cells, platelets and plasma.
+The plasma can then be collected into a donation bag, while the other components are safely returned to your body.

 The process involves your blood being separated in a machine into its different components: plasma, red cells and platelets.

 The plasma is then collected into a donation bag, and your red cells and platelets will be returned to your body.

 The process uses just one needle, which allows the machine to constantly draw and return your blood to you throughout the donation.
 A donation usually takes around 40 minutes.

 All the materials used during the procedure are disposable and single use.